forsbergsskola-se/308-unreal-group-project-horpus/README.md

 CAN YOU ESCAPE HIM!

 ## Features
-* Items
 * Collectables
 * Backpack
   * gives you inventory.
 * Camera
   * gives you nightvision to navigate in the dark.
 * Catnip trap
   *  used to distract the cat.
 * Keys
   * Used to open doors.
 * Shoes
   * Equipable to reduce step sounds.
 * Hiding Places
   * Sofa
     * Hide behind sofa when HORPUS is searching for you